dramoz/kv260-atrover/KV260-atrover.md

 source ~/.bashrc
 ```

-Finally install the required python dependencies:
+Finally, install the required python dependencies:

 ```bash
 pip install -r ~/dev/kv260-atrover/scripts/requirements.txt
 ```

-**TTGO-T1 firmware**
+### TTGO-T1 firmware

-The TTGO-T1 code is a simple four channel PWM generator connected to the ZK-5AD motor driver.
+The TTGO-T1 code is a simple four-channel PWM generator connected to the ZK-5AD motor driver.
 It communicates to the KV260 board with a USB/Serial port.
 The KV260 application send the following commands as requried:

 - `*m###, m in [f, b, r, l, s]`